kanshichao/CBML/README.md

 sudo pip3 install -r requirements.txt
 sudo python3 setup.py develop build
 ```
-###  Train and Test on CUB-200-2011 with CBML-Loss (DBML-Loss) based on the BN-Inception backbone
+###  Train and Test on CUB-200-2011 with CBML-Loss based on the BN-Inception backbone

 ```bash
 ./scripts/run_cub_bninception.sh
 ```
 Trained models will be saved in the ./output-bninception-cub/ folder if using the default config.

-###  Train and Test on CUB-200-2011 with CBML-Loss (DBML-Loss) based on the ResNet50 backbone
+###  Train and Test on CUB-200-2011 with CBML-Loss based on the ResNet50 backbone

 ```bash
 ./scripts/run_cub_resnet50.sh
 ```
 Trained models will be saved in the ./output-resnet50-cub/ folder if using the default config.

-###  Train and Test on CUB-200-2011 with CBML-Loss (DBML-Loss) based on the GoogleNet backbone
+###  Train and Test on CUB-200-2011 with CBML-Loss based on the GoogleNet backbone

 ```bash
 ./scripts/run_cub_googlenet.sh